britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-04.md

 stream between two endpoints, modify the treatment of packets in the traffic stream (e.g. delay, routing), or add or remove packets in the traffic stream.
 Flow access attacks are undetectable from the endpoints.
+Equivalent to passive wiretapping as defined in {{RFC4949}};
+we use an alternate term here since the methods employed are wider than those implied by the word "wiretapping", including the active compromise of intermediate systems.

 Flow Modification Attack:
 : An attack which includes both eavesdropping (as in a flow access attack) as well as modification, addition, or removal of packets in a traffic stream, or modification of treatment of packets in the traffic stream.
 Flow modification attacks provide more capabilities to the attacker at the cost of possible detection at the endpoints.
+Equivalent to active wiretapping as defined in {{RFC4949}}.

 Pervasive Attack:
 : An attack on Internet communications that makes use of access at a large number of points in the network, or otherwise provides the attacker with access to a large amount of Internet